 You want to start homesteading but don’t have a lot of land?
-Lack of land is one of the biggest excuses that I hear from people who’d like to become more self-sufficient but just don’t get started.
+Lack of land is one of the biggest excuses I hear from people who’d like to become more self-sufficient but don’t get started.

 1/3 Acre Homestead Layout